trueadm/ripple/website/docs/guide/events.md

 ### `on()`

 Attaches an event handler to an element and returns a function to remove it.

-Unlike using `addEventListener`, `on()` guarantees proper execution order with respect to attribute-based handlers such as `onClick`, and is optimized with event delegation for events that support it.
+Unlike using `addEventListener`, `on()` guarantees proper execution order with respect to attribute-based handlers such as `onClick`, and is also optimized with event delegation for events that support it.

 <Code console>